arcaravaggi/CV/Anthony_Caravaggi_CV.md

 > *Written*

+2017 Rejected by the Rainforest, I F-ing Love Conservation
+2017 Introducing the University Mammal Challenge, The Mammal Society
 2017 365 papers.
 Personal blog, ongoing
 2016 Is there intelligent life on Earth?
 Save our Souls magazine
 2016 A chat with Dr. Anthony Caravaggi.
 Biotechin.asia